jatupan1989/boomjum1989/The-matrix-toolbar.md

 ### The scope selector

-The scope selector let you choose where the rules apply.
-There are three scope levels: global, domain-level scope, and site-level scope.
+The scope selector let you choose where the rules you create apply, or where they are removed from.
+There are three scope levels: global, domain-level, and site-level scope.

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-2.png)